Hotline Miami: Legacy

 Retrospective commentary has considered Hotline Miami to be one of the most influential indie games ever made, as well as one of the most critically and financially successful.
 (Note: Attributed to several sources) Its success inspired many to become video game developers, contributing to a rise in indie game releases throughout the 2010s.
 Many of these games include similar themes, gameplay mechanics, or music to Hotline Miami.
 Games influenced by Hotline Miami continued to be made over a decade after its release, ranging from indie games to ones made by larger, big-budget studios like Naughty Dog's The Last of Us Part II (2020).
-The soundtrack was also influential, (Note: Attributed to several sources) helping popularize the synthwave music genre and leading to the mainstream success of the featured artists.
+The soundtrack was also influential, (Note: Attributed to several sources) helping popularize synthwave and leading to the mainstream success of the featured artists.
 The game contributed to the success of Devolver Digital, which has since become one of the most successful indie game publishers.

 Hotline Miamis narrative and handling of violence have been considered by many journalists to be influential within the video game industry, with an impact lasting into the 2020s.
 In a 2019 retrospective article from Vice's Cameron Kunzelman, he described Hotline Miamis anti-violence themes as an "emblem of a forgotten regime" alongside other games released at the time like Spec Ops: The Line.
 He felt that since Hotline Miamis release, more video games had started treating violence as a method of demonstrating "seriousness" without a proper justification.
 He specifically highlighted a trailer for The Last of Us Part II, as well as how some of Hotline Miamis more serious dialogue had become internet memes.
 He also said that video games were due for "another shift" in how to treat violence.
 Chris Tapsell of Eurogamer echoed similar thoughts as Kunzelman in 2024, describing Hotline Miami as the video game industry's "coming-of-age moment" and a point of self-reflection.